blcdigital/dev-docs/development-lifecycle.md

 Once the fix has been merged it can be release in isolation.

-1. Create a `hotfix` branh from the tag of the last release using the recommended naming convention
+1. Create a `hotfix` branch from the tag of the last release using the recommended naming convention
     - ```bash
       git checkout -b hotfix hotfix/[TICKET-NUMBER]-[SHORT_TICKET_DESCRIPTION] [TAG]
       ```